maymory53/midterm--spring-2018-web-design-1-at-queens-college/README.md

 ## 4. Presentation

 With your wires and designs in place, compile your presentation as a PDF file called `presentation.pdf` or a Keynote file called `presentation.key` that showcases your wires and designs for desktop, tablet, and mobile.
-Also, show one grid for desktop, tablet, and mobile renderings. **Your presentation file *must* be placed in the root of this repo**.
+Also, show one grid for desktop, tablet, and mobile renderings. **See the Submission section below for instructions on how to include your project in this repo for submission.**

 ## Due Date